Anshan (Persia): Archaeology

-The most notable find was that of a building brick found at an unspecified location in Iran in 1971.
-A photograph was discovered in a French archaeological publication which contained inscriptions from this brick that were key to identifying the lost city.
-These inscriptions were written in Elamite and believed to be part of a temple built by the Elamite kings to the gods at Anshan.
-After translating a group of tablets that were found at the Tall-i Maylan site the following fall, Erica Reiner, from the University of Chicago's Oriental Institute, was able to match these writings to those on the brick.
+The most notable find was that of an inscribed brick found at an unspecified location at the site in 1971.
+A photograph was published in a French archaeological publication which contained inscriptions from this brick that were key to identifying the lost city of Anshan These inscriptions were written in Elamite and believed to be part of a temple built by the Elamite kings to honor the gods at Anshan.
+The inscription contained the name of the Elamite ruler Hutelutush-Inshushinak and his sons and daughters.
+After translating a group of tablets that were found at the site the following season, Erica Reiner, from the University of Chicago's Oriental Institute, was able to match these writings to those on the brick.
 They also matched the writings on tablets discovered by the Pennsylvania team which did, specifically, name Anshan.
 In 1973, it was confirmed that this site was the lost city of Anshan.

 Three separate groups of tablets were found by the Pennsylvania team at the site.
-The oldest group contains seven tablets made of unbaked clay that date back to the third millennium BC.
-That set of tablets has not been translated because the writing is Proto-Elamite or possibly a script version of Elamite.
-The next set of tablets are inscribed in Sumerian and date back to 1800 BC.
+The oldest group contains 33 tablets and fragments made of unbaked clay that date back to the third millennium BC (in Level III).
+Some were found in excavation area ABC in the main mound in a monumental building structures with the rest in smaller structures in Operation TUV.
+That set of tablets has not been translated because the writing is Proto-Elamite.

+The next set of tablets are inscribed in Cuneiform, in the Old Babylonian variant of the Akkadian language, and date back to the Old Babylonian period c.
+1800 BC.
 These tablets signify a Mesopotamian influence.
-The third set of tablets are the ones used by Erica Reiner to positively identify Anshan's location.
+The third set of tablets (in Level II), in Elamite cuneiform, are the ones used by Erica Reiner to positively identify Anshan's location.
+They date from the later part of the Middle Elamite Period and are mostly part of an archive.
+The building containing the tablets was destroyed by fire which baked the tablets but in collapsing damaged a number of them.
+About 50 tablets are complete.

 An agreement was made between the researchers and the Iranian government that the Iranian government could choose ten artifacts and the remaining items would be divided between evenly between the two parties.
 The Iranian government chose to take several of the tablets in their choice of the original ten items.